PLEASE NOTE: The ‘before’ photos shown in this post were taken by the previous owners of the property.

 Once again the paint and carpet were fine in this room, which was a bonus.

-Research told me that a good night’s sleep is a must for any well-rated Airbnb.
+Research and common sense told me that a good night’s sleep is a must for any well-rated Airbnb.
 With this in mind I made sure the queen mattress was high quality.

 Linens were chosen to work with the overall colour scheme and I (elegantly) plopped out lots of pillows and cushions for a cosy feel.